thim81/openapi-to-postman/TESTGENERATION.md

 - **openApiOperationId (String)** : References to the OpenApi operationId, example: `listPets`
 - **openApiOperation (String)** :  References to a combination of the OpenApi method & path, example: `GET::/pets`

-An `openApiOperationId` is advised to be unique by OpenApi but optional.
-To offer support for OpenApi document that dont have operationIds, we have added the `openApiOperation` which is the unique combination of the OpenApi method & path, with as `::` separator symbol.
+An `openApiOperationId` is an optional property.
+To offer support for OpenApi documents that don't have operationIds, we have added the `openApiOperation` definition which is the unique combination of the OpenApi method & path, with a `::` separator symbol.

 This will allow targeting for very specific OpenApi items.

-To facilitate managing the targeting, we have also included wildcard options for the `openApiOperation` option, for the methods & path definition.
+To facilitate managing the filtering, we have included wildcard options for the `openApiOperation` option, supporting the methods & path definitions.

+REMARK: Be sure to put quotes around the target definition.

 Strict matching example: `"openApiOperation": "GET::/pets",` This will target only the "GET" method and the specific path "/pets"